Swiss bankers' nerves fray after Wegelin indictment

 Last week, Hummler, who wasn't available for comment on Friday, called the step an extremely painful one.

 U.S. and Swiss officials continue to work towards a solution to sweep Swiss bank accounts clean of offenders and make good on past transgressions.
-Several banks including Credit Suisse, which has put aside money towards paying a fine to the U.S. over offshore accounts, and Julius Baer, have come under intense U.S. scrutiny.
+Several banks including Credit Suisse CSGN.VX, which has put aside money towards paying a fine to the U.S. over offshore accounts, and Julius Baer BAER.VX, have come under intense U.S. scrutiny.
 Those banks, which both report earnings next week, declined comment.

-Swiss giant UBS, seen by many as the blueprint for subsequent negotiations for Swiss private banks after its 2009 data handover and fine, also didn't comment.
+Swiss giant UBS UBSN.VX, seen by many as the blueprint for subsequent negotiations for Swiss private banks after its 2009 data handover and fine, also didn't comment.
 The U.S. seized more than $16 million from UBS's Stamford, Connecticut branch, which served as Wegelin's correspondent bank.

 Early in 2009, UBS averted a criminal indictment by contravening Swiss banking secrecy and handing over around 250 sets of data to U.S. authorities on an emergency order by Finma, which was later taken to court over the move.
 Finma's handling of the affair was eventually vindicated on appeal.

-The timing of Wegelin's indictment dovetails with the U.S. launch of an amnesty program designed to induce taxpayers into coming clean on hidden assets, the IRS's third such program during its recent offshore campaign.
+The timing of Wegelin's indictment dovetails with the U.S. launch of an amnesty programme designed to induce taxpayers into coming clean on hidden assets, the IRS's third such program during its recent offshore campgain.

 "This is classic tax enforcement strategy - the iron fist and the velvet glove," said Scott Michel, a tax lawyer and resident of law firm Caplin & Drysdale in Washington, D.C.